raghuls2002/Career-Recommendation-System/REVIEW1.md

 #### **4.3 Train Model**

-* Tune hyperparamaters of thr training alogorithm based on theoretical deductions.
+* Tune hyperparamaters of the training alogorithm based on theoretical deductions.
 * Scale the numerical data down to a scale from zero to one (Batch Normalization).

 #### **4.4 Test Model**